Donald Trump and Benjamin Netanyahu stand at the center of devastating cycles of violence

 Equally troubling is what many see as a disregard for international norms.
 Statements and actions associated with both men have been widely criticized as dismissive of international law, as though rules designed to protect humanity are obstacles rather than obligations.
 This perception of impunity—of power operating without accountability—undermines the very foundation of global order.

 In Trump’s case, the shadow of his past association with Jeffrey Epstein continues to raise serious concerns.
-While no criminal wrongdoing has been legally established against him in that matter, the persistence of the issue in public discourse reflects broader anxieties about judgment, responsibility, and the ethical standards expected of those in power.
+The persistence of the issue in public discourse reflects broader anxieties about judgment, responsibility, and the ethical standards expected of those in power.

 This is not merely a political disagreement.
 It is a moral reckoning.